Current law

-In the past, Maryland used to limit the ability of a person to sue his or her spouse.
-The common law (case law) rule that prohibited suing a spouse was called interspousal immunity.
+Maryland's History - In the past, Maryland used to limit the ability of a person to sue his or her spouse.
+The common law (case law) rule prohibiting one spouse from suing his/her spouse was called interspousal immunity.
 The interspousal immunity rule was based on court holdings that by marriage, a husband and wife become one person in law.
-Lusby v.
-Lusby, 283 Md.
-334 (1978).

 Blackstone's Commentaries gave the doctrine's rationale: